-There are a number of ways to navigate the articles of this site:
+There are a number of ways to navigate the articles of this study:

-Or you could navigate by the category links in the site main menu, or via links at the right or at the bottom (depending upon whether you are on a mobile device.)
+Or you could navigate by the category navigational links in the site main menu, or via links at the right or at the bottom.

-And here next is the navigational summary by chapter:
+And here next is a navigational summary by chapter:

 The Apostle John is suffering persecution on the island of Patmos.
 There Jesus reveals himself as being in the midst of seven golden candlesticks which represent the seven churches.
 And he also has in his right hand seven Stars which represent the angel/messengers to the seven churches.
 John is instructed to send the Revelation message to these seven angel/messengers.

 Jesus gives individual messages specific to the needs of each church located at: Ephesus, Smyrna, Pergamos, and Thyatira.
 “Ephesus you left your first love.
 Repent or I’ll take away the candlestick.”
 “Smyrna stay true to death against persecution.”
 “Pergamos I know where Satan’s seat has been established.”
 “Thyatira you are allowing Jezebel to influence you.”

 Jesus continues to give individual messages specific to the needs of each church located at: Sardis, Philadelphia, and Laodicea.
 “Sardis strengthen what remains.”
 “Philadelphia you have a little strength.”
 “Laodicea you are lukewarm.”